 Christy Dawn (up to 3X)—ethereal dresses crafted locally in the US by workers who are paid a living wage.

-Nudie Jeans—jeans made from organic cotton by workers who are paid a living wage.
+Nudie Jeans—jeans made from organic cotton.
+Pays a living wage at selected suppliers and are investigating the opportunity in the rest of their supply chain.
 Has a repair program and closed-loop collection.

 Check out my ethical and sustainable brand directory for more recommendations.